Davewalsh3/MSPone/README.md

 As a 'potential' fan, I would like some insights into the history of the band, pictures of the members, samples of audio and video and the ability to purchase material from the band website.
 I used the the Balsamiq app for creating my mockup initially.
 Although the final design changed slightly as I progressed in its creation.
 Link : https://github.com/Davewalsh3/MSPone/tree/master/assets/wireframes
+(Requires Balsamiq Application & Zip Software to extract and run)

 <h3>Features</h3>
 This website comprises of a main navbar which allows users to easily navigate the page to different sections.
 I decided to create the page as one long continous page with links in order to allow a one-directional scroll action to be the only movement required in order to access further sections and content.
 The navbar is collapsable when minimized for ease of use on mobile devices.